 Caserta, moreover, is a city known for its excellent gastronomy, very different from that of Naples, and for the possibility of quality shopping.
 In that regard, La Reggia Designer Outlet could really be the solution for you!

-Alternatively, you could always relax on the streets of Naples and be seduced by the many opportunities offered by this incredible city: the Archaeological Museum, the Catacombs, the Sansevero Chapel.
+Alternatively, you could always enjoy a relaxing stroll through the streets of Naples and let yourself be seduced by the many opportunities offered by this incredible city: the Archaeological Museum, the Catacombs, the Sansevero Chapel.

 Which idea will you choose?